-With a more expensive soccer cleat, the laces are designed to a higher level, enabling a player to achieve their aim.
+With a more expensive soccer cleat, the laces are designed to a higher level, enabling players to achieve their aim.

 Whether you choose laces or decide to go laceless is ultimately a personal preference, but either way, you will get a better experience with an expensive soccer cleat than you will with a cheap one where the design of the lacing has not been considered in the same way.

 9. Higher quality soleplate